-The results for the 2022 testing of your water supply are illustrated in these tables below.
+The results for the 2016 testing of your water supply are illustrated in these tables below.
+Our next round of testing for these contaminants will be completed in 2025.
 The first column lists each compound tested for and the units of measure.
 The third column indicates the highest levels allowed by the U.S. EPA.
 Columns four through six illustrate the levels found in District's water sources.
 Column seven indicates if these levels meet compliance levels.
 All of the compounds found in Clinton's water supply were found to be at lower levels than the U.S. EPA allows.
 Also, the District adds no additional fluoride to your water.

 Detected Parameter & Ideal Goals Highest to be Allowed Clinton Water District Water Sources

 Units of Measure (MCLG) (MCL) Well Field #1 Well #5 Well Field #2 Meets MCL Typical Sources

 CLARITY

 Turbidity, NTU N/A 1.0 0.23 0.14 0.29 Yes Soil erosion

-INORGANIC 1 AND ORGANIC PARAMETERS
+INORGANIC1 AND ORGANIC PARAMETERS

 Arsenic, ppm 0.1 0.1 0.0011 ND 0.001 Yes

 Barium, ppm 2 2 0.009 0.006 0.0035 Yes

 Cadmium, ppb 5 5 ND ND ND Yes

 Chromium, ppb 100 100 ND 0.002 ND Yes Erosion of natural deposits

 Mercury, ppb 2 2 ND ND ND Yes

 Selenium, ppb 50 50 ND ND ND Yes

 Fluoride, ppm 4 4 0.1 ND 0.18 Yes

-Nitrate, ppm <10 10 .90 2.07 ND Yes
+Nitrate, ppm <10 10 .73 1.56 ND Yes

-MICROBIAL PARAMETERS Detected Parameter & Units of Measure Ideal Goals (MCLG) Highest Allowed (MCL) Clinton Water District Distribution System Typical Sources Total Coliform, % positive samples 0 5% No Positive Samples Naturally present in the environment OTHER TESTING Each source was tested for 27 regulated primary and secondary chemical and physical substances, 8 unregulated substances.
+MICROBIAL PARAMETERS Detected Parameter & Units of Measure 9 Clinton Water District Distribution System Typical Sources Total Coliform, % positive samples 0 5% No Positive Samples Naturally present in the environment OTHER TESTING

+Each source was tested for 27 regulated primary and secondary chemical and physical substances, 8 unregulated substances.
 Of these compounds, none were detected